Back to Top

 House Bill 728, entitled “Weekly Maintenance Of Voter Registration Records”, which requires the State Board of Elections and local County Board of Elections to maintain the list of eligible voters in the State by removing the names of ineligible voters (such as death, conviction of a felony, or moved out of the county) from their official lists of eligible voters, and updating the addresses and other necessary data of persons who remain on their official lists of eligible voters.

-House Bill 816, entitled “An Act To Authorize Certified Poll Observers To Observe Opening Procedures At Early One-Stop Voting Sites And On Election Day”, which allows certified poll observers to witness, but not participate in, the setup of each voting place prior to voters entering the voting place to vote.
+House Bill 816, entitled “An Act to Authorize Certified Poll Observers to Observe Opening Procedures at Early One-Stop Voting Sites and on Election Day”, which allows certified poll observers to witness, but not participate in, the setup of each voting place prior to voters entering the voting place to vote.

 Finally, I filed and was the lead Primary Sponsor of House Bill 303, entitled “An Act To Reduce The Number of Early One-Stop Voting Days”, which reduced the present seventeen days of early voting to eight days.
 In view of all the other Election Bills that were being addressed during the 2023 Long Session, the decision was made not to proceed with this particular Bill.
-Hopefully, it will be considered during the 2024 Short Session.

 Report on Appropriation Requests That I Obtained During the 2023 Long Legislative Session